aj-phillips/IconSwapperGui/README.md

   - Have a dedicated folder for all your icons?
 We got you covered!
 - Change Icons of Shortcuts
   - Currently supports .url and .lnk shortcut types.
+  - Right click on any icon. giving you options of opening it in Windows Explorer, copying the path, duplicating or deleting the icon!
 - Search Functionality
   - Have a specific icon in mind for your chosen shortcut?
 Use the search bar and easily filter through your icons!
 - Auto-Refresh